And so I went through the story of Pushkar (Blue Lotus Flower) and its ancient beauty.

 Very fine art and the ancient beauty surrounds the temple.
 Built with marble and decorated with silver coins, this temple can be identified by its red spire.
 Interestingly, while all the gods are shown barefooted, Surya is shown wearing ancient warrior’s boots.

-Camel Safari is the famous part of Pushkar, as they ride through the desert of Pushkar telling you the story of their livestock and heritage and showing you the Banjara(gypsy) beauty and famous spot.
+Camel Safari is the famous part, as they ride through the desert of Pushkar telling you the story of their livestock and heritage and showing you the Banjara(gypsy) beauty and famous spot.
 You can try their traditional dresses and dance.
 They give you the full feeling of the desert with special effects of camel safari.

 5. Lake view and sunset point: Hindu mythology speaks about Panch Sarovar (Five Lakes) –